RoxanaAnamariaTurc/Bank_Challenge/MY_README.md

 |             | balance               | get balance()      | number             |
 |             |                       | isCredit()         | boolean            |
 | Statement   |                       | print()            | array@transactions |

+### Getting Started

+Fork and clone this repository to your local machine In the terminal cd into the folder where the project is saved and npm i to install dependencies Use npm test to run all the tests from the project

+### Project Review

+This project was really helpful when it comes to understanding the OOP concepts, how to work with data structures and algorithms and how to use the TDD approach in writting code

+### Potential Next Steps for the Project

+As a next step I believe this project can be connected to a user interface and a database and turned into a full stack app.